tela-ng/contact-list-backend/README.md

 - Hosting on Heroku is required

 ## Technologies
+- Ruby on Rails
+- Postgres
-- Express (NodeJS)
+- ReactJS
-- Postgres/MongoDB
+- Bootstrap